Terms customer information

 10.6 If the value of the gift voucher is insufficient to cover the order, one of the other payment methods offered by the seller can be selected to settle the difference.

-10.7 The balance of a gift voucher is neither paid out in cash nor is interest paid.
+10.7 The balance of a gift voucher is neither paid out in cash nor does it earn interest.

 10.8 The gift voucher is only intended for use by the person named on it.
 A transfer of the gift voucher to third parties is excluded.
 The seller is entitled, but not obliged, to check the material entitlement of the respective voucher holder.